cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 <a id="quick_tour_of_cytoscape"> </a>
 # Quick Tour of Cytoscape

 This chapter describes the basic layout and mechanics of using Cytoscape.
-If you would prefer to learn by doing, consider starting with the [Basic Expression Analysis Tutorial](https://cytoscape.org/cytoscape-tutorials/protocols/basic-data-visualization/#/) tutorial.
+If you would prefer to learn by doing, consider starting with the [Basic Expression Analysis Tutorial](https://cytoscape.org/cytoscape-tutorials/protocols/basic-data-visualization/#/).

 <a id="welcome_screen"> </a>
 ## Starter Panel